Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/salesforce.md

 permalink: platform/instructions/en/latest/Agent Transfer/salesforce

 ---
-For XO Platform to integrate with Salesforce, you’ll need to follow the steps below:
+Kore.ai XO Platform now supports integration with Salesforce Agent System to handover the conversations without having to use the BotKit.

 <container>

 **Step 1: Setup Live Agent**

-1. Make sure you have a working setup of Live Agent within your Salesforce organization.
-Click [here](https://help.salesforce.com/s/articleView?language=en_US&id=live_agent_intro.htm) for detailed instructions on setting up Live Agent.
+1. Log in to your Salesforce account.

+2. From the main menu on the top, navigate to Setup > Customize > Live Agent > Settings.

-2. As the ‘administrator’, navigate to the Salesforce ‘Setup’ page (make sure you switch to Classic view, the Live Agent settings do not come up under the Lightning Experience view)
+   Make sure you switch to Classic view, the Live Agent settings do not come up under the Lightning Experience view.
+Click [here] (https://help.salesforce.com/s/articleView?language=en_US&id=live_agent_intro.htm) for detailed instructions on setting up Live Agent.

 3. Find the Live Agent section under ‘Build > Customize > Chat > Chat Agent Configurations’.

+4. To add a new Live Agent configuration, click on the "New" button.

+5. In the "New Live Agent Configuration" form, you can enter the details for the new configuration, such as the name and description.

+6. Once you have entered the required details, click on the "Save" button to save the new Live Agent configuration.

 </container>